-If a machine is improperly instructed or used, the machine will go into a failure state.
+If a machine is improperly instructed or used, or a reset message has been sent, the machine will go into a failure state.
 The machine cannot be used for 30 seconds and until repaired.
 That is, if damage was inflicted on the machine or the referee needs longer to repair the machine the game continues and the machine will be offline for a longer time.
 Any production that was running will be aborted and any product which was being processed is no longer available and will be removed by the referee.
-Any additional bases delivered to the machine will be void.
+Any additional bases delivered to the machine will be void and the points gained removed.
+For storage stations, no slot is refilled, the load status remains exactly as before the broken state.
 The downtime is indicated by a flashing red light.